Skip to main menu Skip to content Skip to footer

 Once you’ve asked your child exactly what happened, here’s some bullying advice to consider:

 • Find allies.
-Suggest that your child talk to his friends about ways they might handle it and ways they’ve handled stuff that’s similar.
-They may have some good ideas and it will make him feel less isolated.
+Suggest that your child talk to their friends about ways they might handle it and ways they’ve handled stuff that’s similar.
+Their friends may have some good ideas, and it will make them feel less isolated.

 • Get involved.
-Activities that your child is good at, that he enjoys, are very protective.
-Because if he’s doing something he enjoys, and he’s thriving, he’s not going to care as much.
-The confidence he feels when he’s in his element will carry over to environments in which he’s less secure.
+Activities that your child is good at, that they enjoy, are very protective.
+Because if they’re doing something they enjoy, and they’re thriving, they’re not going to care as much.
+The confidence they feel when they’re in their element will carry over to environments in which they’re less secure.

 • Enlist adults.
 If your child needs an adult advocate, consider contacting a teacher or school administrator.
-First, try to get your child’s permission, telling her, “I really want to call the teacher and ask him to keep an eye on it.”
-If she’s adamantly against it, I would keep the option open, saying, “I’m not going to now, and I will tell you before I do.”
+First, try to get your child’s permission, telling them, “I really want to call the teacher and ask him to keep an eye on it.”
+If they’re adamantly against it, I would keep the option open, saying, “I’m not going to now, and I will tell you before I do.”
 So there’s some perception of control.
-But you’re also teaching her a lesson: “Listen, yes it might be embarrassing, but you need to stand up for yourself.
+But you’re also teaching them a lesson: “Listen, yes it might be embarrassing, but you need to stand up for yourself.
 And self-advocacy is more important.”

 • Monitor incidents.
 One incident isn’t necessarily bullying, but you want to notice if it’s becoming a pattern.
 Tell your child to let you know if it happens again.
 You might say, “I want to stay on top of this and make sure we solve it.”